On Optimal Regularization Parameters via Bilevel Learning: Numerical Experiments

 \section{Numerical Experiments}

 We now explore the presented theory with some numerical examples.
-Although in practice the problem is high-dimensional, for a geometric and visual interpretation of the theory, we consider in Section \ref{subsec:numerics:lowscale} the small dimensional case of $n=2$ .
-Relevant large scale problems are provided in Section \ref{subsec:numerics:largescale}.
+Although in practice the problem is high-dimensional, for a geometric and visual interpretation of the theory, we consider in Section \ref{subsec:numerics:lowscale} the small dimensional case of $n=2$.
+Relevant high-dimensional problems are provided in Section \ref{subsec:numerics:largescale}.

+In the following, solutions to the lower level problem are computed either via an analytic closed form solution \tcb{(where no numerical solver is necessary)} or numerically using BFGS \cite{NocedalWright2006NumOp} for \tcb{10000} iterations with backtracking linesearch and early stopping if either the gradient norm evaluates to less than $10^{-8}$ \tcb{or a step length smaller than $10^{-14}$ is considered by backtracking linesearch.
+We find that early stopping is always achieved.
+We utilize both the SciPy~\cite{Virtanen2020SciPy} and ODL~\cite{Adler2017ODL} Python libraries in our experiments, and our code is available at \href{https://github.com/s-j-scott/Optimal-Reg-Params-Bilevel}{https://github.com/s-j-scott/Optimal-Reg-Params-Bilevel}. }